Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Local analysis of an isolated Mott memristor

 \subsubsection{Chua’s local activity theorem}

 Chua’s local analysis method established a practical set of criteria to classify the dynamics of an isolated or uncoupled nonlinear circuit element about its fixed points.
-The approach to determine if a linearized element is LP or locally active about a fixed point, is to check if its out fluctuations in response to small input fluctuations dissipate over time, or get amplified otherwise.
-Mathematically, a linearized element is LP if and only if (iff) the fluctuation energy integrated over time with a homogeneous initial condition (no fluctuation at $t=0$) remains positive for any finite time interval.
-It is locally active if there is a time interval over which the fluctuation energy integral is negative.
+The approach to determine if a linearized element is LP or locally active about a fixed point $Q=(x_Q,i_Q,v_Q)$, is to check if its output fluctuations in response to small input fluctuations dissipate over time, or get amplified otherwise.
+For the discussion, we choose the example of a 1D current-controlled memristor with current as the input and voltage as the output.
+Their roles are exchanged for a voltage-controlled memristor.
+Mathematically, with a homogeneous initial condition $(\delta x(0), \delta i(0), \delta v(0))=\textbf{0}$ (no fluctuation at $t=0$), a linearized element is LP if and only if (iff) the fluctuation energy integrated over time remains positive

+for any finite time interval $t'>0$.
+The uncoupled element is locally active at a fixed point $Q$, iff there exists an input fluctuation $\delta i(t)$ and a finite time $0<T<\infty$, such that the integrated fluctuation energy becomes \textit{negative}.
+For a multidimensional element, the fluctuation power to be integrated is a scalar ``dot'' product between the two vectors $\delta \textbf{i}(t)$ and $\delta \textbf{v}(t)$.

 However, it is not practical to inspect the time-domain integral for all possible input fluctuations.
 By applying the Laplace transform, Chua derived a mathematically equivalent but much more practical formula for the local passivity theorem in the complex domain.
-For the scalar case, the necessary and sufficient condition for an uncoupled 1D circuit element to be LP is that its complexity function or transfer function $H(s;Q)$ is a positive real (PR) function, which satisfies both (1) $\text{Im}[H(s;Q)]=0$ if $\text{Im}[s]=0$, and (2) $\text{Re}[H(s;Q)]\geq0$ if $\text{Re}[s]\geq0$ where $H(s;Q)$ is not singular.
+For the 1D scalar case, the necessary and sufficient condition for an uncoupled 1D circuit element to be LP is that its complexity function or transfer function $H(s;Q)$ is a positive real (PR) function, which satisfies both (1) $\text{Im}[H(s;Q)]=0$ if $\text{Im}[s]=0$, and (2) $\text{Re}[H(s;Q)]\geq0$ if $\text{Re}[s]\geq0$.
 Condition (1) is always satisfied since $H(s;Q)$ is a rational function.
 Condition (2) means that the closed right half plane (RHP) of $s$ maps into the closed RHP of $H(s;Q)$.
+A simple example for a PR function is $H(s;Q) = a + bs + cs^{-1}$, where $a$, $b$, and $c\geq0$.